aaronicsubstances/code-augmentor/README.md

    * In Robert Glass' "Facts and Fallacies of Software Engineering" book, he asserts that maintenance of code is mostly about implementing new software requirements, which translates into adding new code which has to work with the existing codebase.

-   * Agile methodologies (e.g.  https://www.agilealliance.org/resources/sessions/emergent-architecture-just-enough-just-in-time/) emphasize "emergent" or "serendipitous" architectures over waterfall/fully preplanned ones, in order to speed up the development of product releases to customers, and solicit feedback for subsequent iterations.
+tt   * Agile methodologies (e.g.  https://www.agilealliance.org/resources/sessions/emergent-architecture-just-enough-just-in-time/) emphasize "emergent" or "serendipitous" architectures over waterfall/fully preplanned ones, in order to speed up the development of product releases to customers, and solicit feedback for subsequent iterations.

 What all this means is that